 - Elephant Exhibit – The African elephants are exploring their big new area at the zoo!
 There are lots of different viewing points and the elephants have enrichment activities.
 A zoo employee told us that they have gotten stronger and more active since moving to their new home.
 They were definitely fun to check out and there is a fun indoor area with interactive areas for kids to engage in pretend play.

-- Small Mammals Building (Currently Closed) – While it might be tempting to just pass this one by, do not miss the chance to see what’s happening inside this building.
+- Small Mammals Building (50% Capacity Currently) – While it might be tempting to just pass this one by, do not miss the chance to see what’s happening inside this building.
 There is an area that is lit by red lights for nocturnal animals and you get to see all of the fun things that they do in the night.
 You will not believe how fast armadillos run.

-- Petting Farm and Play Area (Currently Closed) – Take a break from walking around, pet some goats, grab a healthy snack or an ice cream cone, and then rest your feet while the kids check out the awesome playground.
+- Family Farm and Play Area – Take a break from walking around, pet some goats, grab a healthy snack or an ice cream cone, and then rest your feet while the kids check out the awesome playground.
 A little way away from the playground is a cool beehive display.
+Family farm is open seasonally, playground open year-round.

 - Carousel – $3/rider ages 3 and older.
 Parents are able to ride for no cost for kids that need extra stabilization.

-- Safari Train – $3/rider ages 3 and older.
+- Safari Train – Open May – September! $3/rider ages 3 and older.
 Ride around the zoo on a steam train!

 - Sky Safari – $3/rider.
 Check out the zoo from above!